-The Stock Incentive Plan authorizes the issuance of up to 6,000,000 Shares between January 1, 2011 and the date of the 2014 Annual Meeting of Stockholders.
-As of March 31, 2013, 2,716,732 shares were available for issuance.
+The Stock Incentive Plan previously authorized the issuance of up to 6,000,000 Shares from January 1, 2011 through the date of the 2014 Annual Meeting of Stockholders.
+As of December 31, 2013, 2,291,989 shares were available for issuance.
+However, unused shares from this authorization will expire and will not be available for issuance after the date of the 2014 Annual Meeting of Stockholders.
+If approved by stockholders, 6,500,000 shares (plus any shares described in the next paragraph) would be authorized for issuance between the 2014 Annual Meeting of Stockholders and the 2019 Annual Meeting of Stockholders.